Gabriel-c0Nsp/RunJava/README.md

 3. Make sure the script has executable permissions.
 If not, run the following command:
     ```bash
-    chmod +x RunJava.sh
+    chmod +x runjava.sh
     ```

-4. Since this script navigates through your directories, you need to run it using the source command:
+4. Now you can execute the script using the following command:
     ```bash
-    source ./RunJava.sh
+    ./runjava.sh
     ```

 ## Recommendations